OvertheBrain/OvertheBrain.github.io/content/2022-01-28-My-first-blog/index.md

 - 💻 Share the portfolios during my study.
 - 🔧 Improve the front pages and functions continuously, such as the complement of portfolio filter, the addition of comment module, beautify the layout, etc.

 The site is now deployed at <https://github.com/OvertheBrain/OvertheBrain.github.io>.
 If you have any advice or idea, please contact my E-mail or submit an issue on my Github page.
-Hope this will be a wonderful start.
+Hope this will be a wonderful start~~